The retail labels you actually use. Plus a custom size for everything else.

 What plans include label printing?

 Label printing is a Professional-plan feature.
-The Free, Basic, and Premium tiers do not include the label profile editor or the receive-flow label printing integration.
+The Basic and Premium tiers do not include the label profile editor or the receive-flow label printing integration.

 Stop printing the wrong label on the wrong stock.